mapbox/leaflet-omnivore/README.md

 * `.geojson(url)`: Load GeoJSON file at URL, parse GeoJSON, and return layer.
 * `.wkt(url)`: Load & parse WKT, and return layer.
 * `.wkt.parse(wktString)`: Parse WKT, and return layer.

+## FAQ

+* **What if I just want one format?** Lucky for you, each format is specified in a different module, so you can just use csv2geojson, wellknown, or toGeoJSON individually.
+* **My AJAX request is failing for a cross-domain request**.
+Read up on the [Same Origin Restriction](http://en.wikipedia.org/wiki/Same-origin_policy).
+  By default, we use corslite, so cross-domain requests will try to use [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) if your server and browser supports it, but if one of them doesn't, there's no way on the internet to support your request.
+* **Why isn't JSONP supported?** [Here's why](https://gist.github.com/tmcw/6244497).